 School-Based Enterprise

-A School-Based Enterprise (SBE) is an ongoing, student-managed, entrepreneurial operation within the school setting.
-It provides goods or services that meet the needs of the school’s target markets (i.e., students, teachers, administrators, parents/guardians, community members, community organizations/businesses) through a school store location, mobile unit and/or a website, to name a few.
-SBEs replicate the workplace to provide career insights and relevant experiences for the student utilizing hands-on, project-based learning laboratories which provide connections to classroom instruction.
-Students operate and manage the SBE, providing an opportunity to learn and build on leadership, supervision and management skills.
-The role of the HQWBL coordinator/teacher/point of contact involves the integration of technical content and skills students can put into practice in the SBE.
+A school-based enterprise (SBE) is an ongoing, student-managed, entrepreneurial operation within the school setting.
+It provides goods or services that meet the needs of the school’s target markets (i.e., students, teachers, administrators, parents/guardians, community members, community organizations, businesses) through a school store location, mobile unit and/or website.
+SBEs replicate the workplace to provide career insights and relevant experiences for the student.
+School-based enterprises utilize hands-on, project-based learning laboratories, which provide connections to classroom instruction.
+Students operate and manage the SBE, where they learn and build on leadership, supervision, and management skills.
+The role of the HQWBL coordinator/teacher/point-of-contact involves the integration of technical content and skills students can put into practice in the SBE.

-Accepted forms of school-based enterprise include, but are not limited to, the following:
+Accepted forms of SBE include, but are not limited to,

 culinary café or catering services